"This post may contain affiliate links. If you use these links to buy something we may earn a small commission. Thanks.”

 7. Mental Healthcare:

 As the name suggests, Mental Healthcare involves caregiving to the patient suffering from mental illness or emotional disadvantage.
 This healthcare may involve mental reassurance through psychotherapy that is given through psychologists, counselors, etc.

-People might think that what does a patient care technician do?
+People might think what does a patient care technician do?
 The job of a patient care technician is not limited as it may range from the admission of the patient to the diagnosis and further assistance during the treatment.
 The question that comes in is what exactly does a patient care technician do?
 The duties of a patient-caregiver are as follows:

 - Checking the blood pressure, heart rate of the patient on a regular basis, and keeping the doctor updated.

 - Monitoring the food and water intake of the patient.

 - Leading the patients for tests, X-rays, and other necessary imaging processes.